 The seminar panel gave a final word of advice for any potential whistleblowers: before reporting any potential violations—know your rights.
 “How you word your concern, and to whom you report it, can be the difference between winning a case or not.
 Seek legal advice before going to the authorities.”

-Register for the second seminar, Representing Wildlife Whistleblowers: Technical Skills for Lawyers on March 28, 12:00-1:30PM (EST).
-Attend in person or online!
+The second seminar, Representing Wildlife Whistleblowers: Technical Skills for Lawyers will be on March 28, 12:00-1:30PM (EST).

 Learn about the National Whistleblower Center’s work to combat wildlife trafficking at www.whistleblowers.org/wildlife.